 - Better organizational performance

-Through coaching programs, middle managers are pvodied the chance to develop their leadership skills, equipping them for higher-level roles within the company.
+Through coaching programs, middle managers are pvodied the chance to let go of past destructive work habits and develop their leadership skills, equipping them for higher-level roles within the company.
 Additionally, coaching contributes to improved collaboration and teamwork – by enabling effective communication, conflict resolution, and collaborative work among employees.

 Team coaches facilitate conversations around team goals, expectations, and roles, enhancing communication and collaboration within the team.